-Cost of dying rises to three months average UK wage
+The Cost of dying rises to equal three months worth of the average UK wage.
+Yet almost half of the population are unprepared.

-The cost of dying has risen to the equivalent to three months of average pre-tax British salary, according to figures published this week.
+The cost of dying has risen to the equivalent of three months worth of the average pre-tax British salary, according to figures published this week.

 In the UK today, the cost of dying – which include death-related costs such as funerals, probate, headstones and flowers – have increased to an average of £7,248.
 That represents a rise of 20% since 2007 and over £400 since last year.